manikantaoruganti/OurTaskerTiDBAgentXHackathon/README.md

 - Inspired by modern productivity tools like Notion, Linear, and Todoist
 - Icons provided by Lucide React
 - Images from Pexels
-- Powered by React, Tailwind CSS, and Supabase

----

 **Happy coding! 🚀**